mrdavidjwatts/esp8266Module/README.md

 - Suggestions?

 The code currently comes in at -
-Sketch uses 23,426 bytes (72%) of program storage space.
-Maximum is 32,256 bytes.
+23,426 bytes
-Global variables use 1,252 bytes (61%) of dynamic memory, leaving 796 bytes for local variables.
-Maximum is 2,048 bytes.
+Global variables use 1,252 bytes of dynamic memory